gbmhunter/blog/content/programming/microcontrollers/arduino/_index.md

 ## Overview

 The Arduino is a low-cost, easy-to-use, microcontroller development environment.
-It consists of a range of hardware PCB's, and the Arduino software and supporting libraries.
+It consists of a range of hardware PCBs, and the Arduino software and supporting libraries.

 {{< img src="arduino-uno-r3-photo.jpg" width="425px" caption="A photo of the Arduino Uno (revision r3).
 Image from https://www.wikimedia.org/."  >}}